Tourist Attractions in London, United Kingdom

 1. The Tower of London

-The Tower of London is a historic castle located on the north bank of the River Thames.
-It has played a prominent role in England’s history and is famous for its royal connections and infamous prisoners.
-Visitors can explore the Crown Jewels, walk along the medieval walls, and even witness the traditional Ceremony of the Keys.
+The Tower of London is an ancient castle founded in the 11th century in the north of the river Thames.
+It has had a great part to play in the history of England and is most famous, its royal associations and infamous prisoners.
+Visitors can look The Crown Jewels, walk the medieval walls, and also participate in the traditional Ceremony of the Keys.

 2. The British Museum